 - STOP!
-Read the safety information above on this label. - 2.
-Set the thermostat to the lowest setting by turning thermostat dial fully clockwise \uparrow until it stops. - 3.
-Push the gas control knob down slightly and turn clockwise \bigcirc to "OFF".
+Read the safety information above on this label. - Set the thermostat to the lowest setting by turning thermostat dial fully clockwise γ until it stops. - 3.
+Push the gas control knob down slightly and turn clockwise of to "OFF".
 SEE FIGURE 'A'.

 NOTE: Knob cannot be turned from "PILOT" to "OFF" unless knob is pushed down slightly.
-Do not force. - 4.
-Remove the outer door located below the gas control unit. - 5.
+Do not force.

+- 4. Remove the inner and outer burner doors located below and behind the gas control unit. - 5.
 Wait five (5) minutes to clear out any gas.
-If you STOP!
-Follow "B" in the then smell gas, safety information above on this label.
-If you do not smell gas, go to next step. - 6.
+If you then STOP!.
+Follow "B" in the safety smell gas above on this label.
+If you don't information smell gas, go to next step. - 6.
 This unit is equipped with a push button pilot ignitor, which is used to light the pilot.
-Locate the ignitor on the gas control. - 7.
-Turn gas control knob counterclockwise - to "PILOT".
-SEE FIGURE 'B'.

-8. The pilot is located on the left front corner of the burner.
-It can be located by looking through the sight glass to the left while pressing the piezo ignitor button several times.
-Look for a spark at the pilot location.
+Locate the ignitor on the - 7.Turn gas control knob counterclockwise ← to "PILOT".
+SEE FIGURE 'B'. - 8.
+The pilot is located on the right side of the burner.
+It can be located by looking through the burner opening in the jacket while pressing the piezo ignitor button several times.
+Look for a spark at the pilot location, Figure "D".

 - 9. Once the pilot has been found, push the gas knob all the way down.
 Immediately press the pilot ignitor button rapidly (4) to (5) times.
-If the pilot does not light, repeat step (3) through (9). - 10.
+If the pilot will not light, repeat step (3) through (9). - 10.
 Continue to hold the gas control knob down for about one (1) minute after the pilot is lit.
 Release the gas control knob and it will pop back up.
 Pilot should remain lit.
 If it goes out, repeat step (3) through (9).
-It may take several minutes for air to clear the lines before the pilot will light. - If knob does not pop up when released, stop and immediately call your service technician or gas - If the pilot will not stay lit after several tries, turn the gas control knob clockwise \cap to 'OFF' and call your service technician or gas supplier.
-SEÉ FIGURE 'A' - 11.
-Replace the outer door. - 12.
-At arm's length away, turn gas control knob counterclockwise ← to 'ON'.
-SEE FIGURE 'C'. - Set thermostat to desired setting.
+It may take several minutes for air to clear the lines before the pilot will light. - If knob does not pop up when released, stop and immediately call your service technician or gas supplier. - If the pilot will not stay lit after several tries, turn the gas control knob clockwise (to 'OFF' and call your service technician or gas supplier.
+SEE FIGURE 'A'. - 11.
+Replace inner and outer burner doors. - 12.
+At arm's length away, turn gas control knob counterclockwise \(\cdot\) to 'ON'.
+SEE FIGURE 'C'.
+13. Set thermostat to desired setting.

 DANGER: Hotter water increases the risk of scald injury.
-Consult the instruction manual before changing temperature.
+Consult instruction manual before changing temperature.

-- 1. Set the thermostat to lowest setting. - 2.
-Push gas control knob down slightly and turn clockwise to 'OFF'.
+1. Set the thermostat to lowest setting

+2. Push gas control knob down slightly and turn clockwise to "OFF".
 Do not force.
 SEE FIGURE 'A'.